harimseong/CLI_calculator/README.md

 # Command-line Calculator
-This is a command-line calculator implemented on recursive descent parser(RDP).
+This is a command-line calculator implemented on LL(1) backtrack-free recursive descent parser(RDP).
-Purpose of the project is practicing RDP rather than making useful calculator.
+Purpose of the project is getting familiar with compiler frontend elements such as tokenizer, parser and AST.
-I tried to write the RDP code following some rules as strict as possible hoping for automatic generation of the RDP code in the future.

 ## Tokenizer
 Useful concepts for understanding and implementing tokenizer(or lexer or scanner).